dineshpabbi10/design-patterns-go4/docs/behavioral/observer.md

-"""
+# Observer Pattern

+## Problem

-Problem: Build an `Observer`-style event system so backend services can notify interested frontends (React) and other services about state changes (e.g., customer status updates, pipeline job progress).
+Build an `Observer`-style event system so backend services can notify interested frontends (React) and other services about state changes (e.g., customer status updates, pipeline job progress).
 Observers should be able to subscribe/unsubscribe dynamically and receive typed notifications.

 Constraints & hints:
 - Support multiple transports (websocket for React, message bus for services).